Szandor72/AnythingPath/README.md

 Now includes AnythingBoard (kanban-like drag and drop for custom object status).

+**Note: most of this functionality is now standard for most Salesforce objects, including custom**.
+The primary remaining use cases are

+* Lighting-in-VF (for people who are still on classic, but like path/kanban, especially in the service console)
+* the new related record functionality on Kanban...for example, show an opportunity or case kanban on an Account detail page

 Tongue-in-cheek [demo video](https://www.youtube.com/watch?v=Zoqll5THApU) that was done for internal Salesforce humor.

 <a href="https://githubsfdeploy.herokuapp.com?owner=mshanemc&repo=AnythingPath">